mbianchidev/mbianchidev/README.md

 I'm an Engineer, living in Europe, currently working as DevRel.
 I speak at conferences (not necessarily being a speaker, I like to host as well) and sometimes I have fun as Cloud Native Consultant and Trainer.
 I [blog](content-creation/blog/blog.md) about tech and life.
-I organize Kubernetes Community Days in the Netherlands, KubeTrain and contribute to Cloud Native in any way I can.
+I organize tech events and meetups in the Netherlands, KubeTrain and contribute to Cloud Native in any way I can, currently shadowing comms for Kubernetes v.1.31

 I like to define myself as a jack of most trades, master of some.